aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/calculationdata/_index.md

 ```

 Gets the Cell object where the function is in.

+**Remarks**

 When calculating a formula without setting it to a cell, such as by [Worksheet.calculateFormula(String,CalculationOptions)](../../com.aspose.cells/worksheet\#calculateFormula-String-CalculationOptions-), the formula will be calculated just like it has been set to cell A1, so both [getCellRow()](../../com.aspose.cells/calculationdata\#getCellRow--) and [getCellColumn()](../../com.aspose.cells/calculationdata\#getCellColumn--) are 0.
 However, cell A1 in the worksheet may has not been instantiated.
 So for such kind of situation this property will be null.

 **Returns:**
 [Cell](../../com.aspose.cells/cell)